 The Schools Reconciliation Challenge is Reconciliation NSW’s annual art and writing program for young people in NSW and the ACT.

-This year the Schools Reconciliation Challenge officially begins on 11 March and we will be accepting art and writing submissions until 2 September 2022.
-However, we encourage students and teachers to engage with the Resources and Activities provided on our website throughout the year.
+This year the Schools Reconciliation Challenge officially begins May and we will be accepting art and writing submissions until August (exact dates to be confirmed).
+Submissions can be made through our portal.
+However, we encourage students and teachers to engage with the Activities provided on our website.

 The Schools Reconciliation Challenge is open to all young people in years 3-10 (or equivalent ages), Indigenous and non-Indigenous, of all abilities.
 Young people may enter the Schools Reconciliation Challenge through their school or independently.

-Artworks and short stories created for the Schools Reconciliation Challenge are to be submitted by 2 September 2022.
-Writing and artwork submissions must be original creative pieces that relate to the 2022 theme From River to Sea: Our Island Home and explore reconciliation more broadly.
-Entry requirements:
+Artworks and short stories created for the Schools Reconciliation Challenge are to be submitted by the End of August 2025.
+Writing and artwork submissions must be original creative pieces that relate to the 2025 theme and explore reconciliation more broadly.

 Submissions that do not meet these requirements will not be accepted.